BUREAU OF ENGINEERING

 from Wireless Specialty Apparatus Company after their acquisition by

 RCA.
-Radiomarine Corporation handled all of the commercial shipboard radio
+Radiomarine Corporation was a powerful subsidiary of RCA that handled all of the commercial shipboard radio

-equipment sales, service and also ran many of the coastal ship-to-shore
+equipment sales and service and also ran many of the coastal ship-to-shore

 Company, Inc. was created in the thirties after the 1930 anti-trust suit

-had originally wanted it in 1919.
+that the Navy had originally envisioned in 1919.
 Since commercial and military

 contracts were becoming a large part of the radio business, RCA